There are no sponsors for this event.

 Zayne's Anchor of Hope Day

 As we prepare for our 2nd annual event, we must stop and reflect on the success for the 1st annual Zayne's Anchor of Hope Day, held last year.
 Our family was blessed with love, generosity and support that enabled us to raise over $26,000 to the Star Legacy Foundation.
 These funds are used to help them further their mission of preventing pregnancy loss through research and education.
-We are excited to continue to help with their mission by hosting our 2nd Annual Zayne's Anchor of Hope Day.
-We hope that you will consider joining us for a fun filled day for a great cause!
-Due to Hurricane Harvey we had to forgo last year's event.
-The funds raised in our first event were from 2016 and we are excited to be able to pick back up with our second annual event in 2018!
+Due to Hurricane Harvey, last year's event was canceled, but we are excited to pick back up and continue to help with their mission by hosting our 2nd Annual Zayne's Anchor of Hope Day this year We hope that you will consider joining us for a fun filled day for a great cause!

 Save lives by supporting our stillbirth awareness, research, education, prevention & outreach efforts through the Zayne's Anchor of Hope Day, hosted by the Star Legacy Foundation!
 Please click Event Details for more information.